 Start a new tradition with your kids and grandkids this year!
 Learn how to assemble and decorate the easiest adorable graham cracker gingerbread house just in time for Christmas!

 An Easy Graham Cracker House

 A graham cracker gingerbread house is a fun way to make a house without any gingerbread!
 It’s a less involved version than the intricate classic version, especially when you’re not making the cookies from scratch.
-The kids will love this activity that may very well become a family tradition!
+The kids will love this activity which may very well become a family tradition!

 There are no rules set in stone when making this easy graham cracker gingerbread house.
-With this easy-to-follow guide, you will have a perfect standing structure ready to decorate it how you like it.
+With this easy-to-follow guide, you will have a perfect standing structure ready to decorate how you like it.
 I also include the easiest 2-ingredient gingerbread house icing that requires no egg whites or meringue!

-- Graham Crackers – You’ll need about 32 in total.
+- Graham Crackers: You’ll need about 32 in total.
 Don’t break them up individually!

-- Serrated knife – You’ll need this to cut through some of the crackers to get the proper angle.
+- Serrated knife: You’ll need this to cut through some of the crackers to get the proper angle.

-- Icing – Used as the glue that fills in the seams and holds the pieces together.
+- Icing: Used as the glue that fills in the seams and holds the pieces together.

-- Cookie boards – For the base of the house, if you have them.
+- Cookie boards: For the base of the house, if you have them.
 Otherwise graham crackers will create the base.